-Environ mental Social / Agricultural Issues Addressed in ESMF Issues Addressed in ESMF embankment and nearby measures for RoW is shall specifically be part of labour camp park, picnic spot may be done suggested in the ESMF provided for women workers management procedures.
+Environ mental Social / Agricultural Issues Issues Addressed in ESMF Issues Addressed in ESMF Beautification of embankment and nearby park, picnic spot may be done Plantation and related measures for RoW is suggested in the ESMF Separate toilet block shall specifically be provided for women workers Included in ESMF as a part of labour camp management procedures.
 Operator shall be engaged at each outlet point to control irrigation structure In modernised / automated structures, no operator will be required.
 Small temple located on embankment shall not be disturbed at any circumstances No such cultural properties envisaged to get affected by the project.
 Proper water delivery schedule and mechanism shall be developed and maintained to equally distribute water among tail as well as head users Renovation / installation of irrigation regulation structures and scientific regulatory mechanisms will improve distribution and efficiency.
 Local farmers organisation / Gram Panchayat involvement For water management, local farmers organisation will play a role along with GP.
-Construction of Boro band shall not be permitted within river bed, it aggravates flood damage ESMF suggested no construction of boro bunds during monsoon Drip/ sprinkler irrigation may be introduced for horticulture with 50-70% subsidy Under irrigation efficiency and productivity improvement, micro irrigation promotion is made a part of the ESMF.
+Construction of Boro band shall not be permitted within river bed, it aggravates flood damage ESMF suggested no construction of boro bunds during monsoon Drip/ sprinkler irrigation may be introduced for horticulture with 50- 70% subsidy Under irrigation efficiency and productivity improvement, micro irrigation promotion is made a part of the ESMF.
 Ground Water table is depleting rapidly due to excessive use of shallow tube well.
 There is regular occurrence of pump failure during summer season Increase in irrigation system will help to reduce ground water exploitation and promote conjunctive water use Excess use of pesticide and fertilizer.
 Practice of vermi-compost may be introduced ESMF suggests adoption of IPM as a scientific strategy to deal with along with restriction of using banned pesticides and pesticides categorized as 1a, 1b and II by WHO.
-Less or almost non-availability of irrigation water during Rabi &Boro season in current scenario which need to be focused upon Improvement in irrigation structure and system along with promotion of conjunctive water use will improve water availability.
+Less or almost non- availability of irrigation water during Rabi &Boro season in current scenario which need to be focused upon Improvement in irrigation structure and system along with promotion of conjunctive water use will improve water availability.
 Emphasis should be given for agribusiness promotion Agribusiness promotion is one of the interventions of the project.